-Insert Name of School Template A: Pupil Health Information Form
+Template A: Pupil Health Information Form (given on entry to school)

 This information will be kept securely with your child's other records.
 If further information is needed we will contact you.
 Please do not hesitate to contact the school if there are any issues you wish to discuss.